-A no-show to a 45-minute detention will result in an automatic in-school suspension the following day until 4:00pm.
+A no-show to a 45-minute detention will result in an automatic office referral.
+A no-show to a 45-minute office referral will result in an automatic in-school suspension the following day until 4:00pm.
 SEVERE CLAUSE: If a student violates a rule under the Code of Conduct, the student can be subject to immediate in-school suspension, out of school suspension, or expulsion.
 Any in-school suspension or out-of-school suspension that exceeds one full day will result in a two-calendar-week extra-curricular activity suspension from all privileges or participation in extracurricular activities for two calendar weeks, beginning on the date from which the violation has been substantiated, or the duration of any suspension or expulsion under the Code of Conduct, whichever is longer.
 The student must continue to attend and participate in all practices during the suspension.